 Alternatively, if you use Facebook you could try HouseSwapWales.
 This is a new page which helps to link people wanting to exchange their properties and it covers the whole of Wales.
 Again this is free of charge and easy to use.

 Please note that you will need the permission of Wales & West Housing before exchanging your property with anyone else.

 As your Landlord we will do whatever we can to help you move if you are affected by the Bedroom Tax.
-We will be contacting you in the near future to discuss your options, but if you are worried about this change please don’t hesitate to contact us.
+If you are worried about this change please do not hesitate to contact us.